-Apart from the obvious aspect of having to have an engineer come along and fit a satellite dish to your home, the process doesn't differ all that much from how it works when you take out a regular broadband contract.
-Satellite internet installation costs are high, so be prepared for that.
+Apart from the obvious aspect of having to have an engineer come along and fit a satellite dish to your home, the process doesn't differ all that much from how it works when you take out a regular broadband contract (although self-installation is possible with a Starlink package).
+Satellite internet equipment and installation costs are high, so be prepared for that.

 Finally, on an agreed day, at an agreed time, installation and connection will take place.
 Installation time may vary depending on what the engineer has to work with – if there are any particular difficulties associated with your property.
 By the time the engineer leaves, you will be connected to the internet via satellite.
 Everything will be done for you and you won't have to worry about how to connect your router to satellite internet.

 There are actually quite a large number of permanent and temporary satellite broadband providers for you to consider.
-They all claim to have the best high speed satellite internet offering, so take your pick.
+Starlink is the fastest by far, offering up to 200Mbps.

 Yes, but only if there are no other options available.
-If you cannot get an adequate speed via ADSL or fibre, you should look to 4G or 5G mobile broadband before considering satellite.
-Satellite broadband is expensive, limited and carries high latency.
+If you cannot get regular fibre or full fibre, you should look to 4G or 5G mobile broadband before considering satellite.
+Satellite broadband is expensive, limited and often carries high latency.

 No. Though Sky broadband delivers its subscription TV service via a satellite dish, its broadband offering is delivered via a fixed line, just like other providers.

 Is fibre broadband better than satellite broadband?